turboapps/docs/reference/turboscript/a-spoon_script.md

 ### Conditions

-Any SpoonScript instruction can have an optional `when` clause at the end of the line to specify the conditions which must be met before the instruction will be executed.
+Any TurboScript instruction can have an optional `when` clause at the end of the line to specify the conditions which must be met before the instruction will be executed.
 The general form is `instuction when expression`.

 ```
 cmd "echo This is Windows7" when host has os:Windows7